 Long-lasting foundations typically dry fast, so blend quickly using downward motions until the entire face is covered.

 Next, apply supplemental makeup, such as bronzer and blush.
 Cream blush that is topped with a complimentary shade of powder blush normally lasts for 10–12 hours.

 5. Apply a Transparent Matte Face Powder to Set Foundation

 This step is a must if you want long-lasting makeup!
-Because skin oils are responsible for destroying makeup, application of a matte and oil-absorbent powder will drastically slow down the rate of disintegration.
+Because skin oils are responsible for destroying makeup, the application of a matte and oil-absorbent powder will drastically slow down the rate of disintegration.

 One of the best setting powders on the market is Mattify ULTRA Powder for Oily Skin.
 It's an all-natural powder that's completely transparent, and it sets makeup for hours before a second application is needed.
 As a girl who has always battled oily skin, this is my #1 go-to product to banish oiliness.
 After trying it, you will quickly see why!

 After all of your makeup is in place, use a powder puff to pat the ULTRA Powder onto your entire face.
-It’s important to press the powder onto your skin in sections, rather than rub or dust it.
-This will thoroughly set the foundation, without causing streakiness.
+It’s important to press the powder onto your skin in sections, rather than rub, as this thoroughly sets foundation without causing streakiness.
 After you’ve patted the powder onto your skin, you can lightly go over your entire face with a fluffy brush to remove any excess.

 The ULTRA Powder can even help your lipstick last longer!
 Simply blot the first coat of lipstick with a tissue, dust some powder over your lips, and then apply another coat of lipstick.
 This will help the lipstick last twice as long, and it will be more resistant to transfer.